uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 ``discard_iterator`` instance; the write is discarded.
 The arithmetic and comparison operators of ``discard_iterator`` behave as if applied to integer counter values maintained by the iterator instances to determine their position relative to each other.

+``discard_iterator`` is SYCL device-copyable, and is an indirectly device accessible iterator.

 .. code:: cpp